jackmott/jackmott.github.io/_posts/2016-8-13-adventures-in-fsharp.markdown

 though:

 * The loops now both have branches in them.
-* The branch pattern that will sometimes be random, so branch prediction will miss them, which is slow.
+* The branch pattern will sometimes be random, so branch prediction will miss them, which is slow.
 * The performance advantage goes negative compared to the original implementation as the size of the array type shrinks.

 So in cases where most things are filtered, and the distribution of elements is somewhat random as to whether they get filtered or not,